A new way to prevent blisters (and slipping) in loafers and boat shoes

 For most people, each new pair of slip-ons comes with a rite of passage: breaking in those shoes until they stop blistering our heels.

-But for some of us, loafers and Sperrys never seem to "break in", and rub blisters onto our heels every single time we wear them.
+But for some of us, loafers and Sperrys never seem to "break in", and they slip and/or rub blisters onto our heels every single time we wear them.

 Either our feet don't develop thick enough calluses to protect our skin, or the shoes simply aren't able to conform to our feet.